Ali Hazelwood: Career

+Academia

+Hazelwood was a professor until 2022, when she left her academic position to focus full-time on her writing career.

+Writing

+The Love Hypothesis

 Hazelwood's first novel, The Love Hypothesis, was published in September 2021.
 It was on The New York Times Best Seller list for more than 40 weeks.
 The story was originally written as Star Wars fan fiction about Rey and Kylo Ren, which Hazelwood first published on Archive of Our Own in 2018.
 In 2020, Hazelwood was approached by a literary agent about the story, who then helped her prepare it for publication.

+Subsequent works

 In 2022, Hazelwood published her second full-length novel, Love on the Brain, as well as three novellas: Under One Roof, Stuck with You, and Below Zero.
 In 2023, Hazelwood compiled her three novellas into a book titled Loathe to Love You.
 That same year, she released her third adult novel, Love, Theoretically,' as well as her first young adult novel, Check & Mate.
 In 2024, she released the paranormal romance, Bride.
 Her seventh book, Not in Love, was released in June 2024.
 Deep End came out in early 2025, followed by Problematic Summer Romance, a spin-off of Not in Love.
 In October 2025, Hazelwood's second paranormal romance novel, Mate was released.